The law as it currently stands in relation to protection of trees is manifestly inadequate.

 Please do also get in touch if you wish to join the campaign or have proposals for how yew trees could be properly legally protected (firstname.lastname@example.org).

 There has been a marked increase in the use of civil injunctions against activists and nature protectors over the past few years.
 Whilst the law usually allows an injunction to be granted wherever the civil law ‘rights’ of a party are infringed.
 In practise, this has led to the threat of prison sentences for people standing under trees in Sheffield, or protesting and seeking to prevent fracking in sites across England.
 Whilst there have been some successes in seeking to reduce the scope and worst excesses of injunctions, it is rare for courts to refuse to grant them.
-What is not really happening is people stepping back and asking why these injunctions are granted in the first place and where the power came from.

-It is not our representatives in Parliament who have mandated that environmental protectors should be threatened with prison for protesting and using non-violent direct action against environmental destructors.
-The power that is used to make injunctions is set out in one sentence in section 37 of the Senior Courts Act , which states that a court can grant an injunction “in all cases in which it appears to the court to be just and convenient to do so.”
+However, it is not our representatives in Parliament who have mandated that environmental protectors should be threatened with prison for protesting and using non-violent direct action against environmental destructors.
+The power that is used to make injunctions is set out in one sentence in section 37 of the Senior Courts Act 1981, which states that a court can grant an injunction “in all cases in which it appears to the court to be just and convenient to do so.”
 From this, judges have gone to town in creating a whole area of law that protects the interests of those who seek to destroy the natural world in pursuit of profit, at the expense of ordinary people who would like to stop this destruction.

 (A video of Lawyers for Nature founder Paul Powlesland speaking about injunctions)